You know your preteen or teenager is having emotional or behavioral problems.

 There are many programs, services, and supports in the community that can help youth who are struggling, including the following list:

 - Texas Youth & Runaway Hotline can help you find a mentoring, job training, or community youth support program near you.
 You can call them at 1-800-989-6884, text them at 1-512-872-5777, or chat online with a hotline staff member.

 - Texas Department of Family Protective Services has many family support programs, including youth and family crisis counseling, emergency respite care, mentoring, job training programs, and other important services.
 You can find programs near you on the DFPS county search page.

 - Texas Juvenile Justice Department (TJJD) has funded over 20 probation departments across Texas to offer prevention services supporting youth at risk of law-breaking behavior.
 Look at the TJJD county list to see if your local probation department has one.

 - The Boys and Girls Clubs of America are after school programs that give children a safe place to learn and a positive peer group.
 See our After School Activities page to learn more about other programs like this.

 - Big Brothers Big Sisters of America can give your child a mentor.
 There are waiting lists in some areas.

 - Communities in Schools works in many Texas public schools to offer tutoring, mental health support, and mentoring to students.

-- Connect with other parents in your area or visit our regional pages to find other faith-based and community groups.
+- Connect with other parents in your area or visit our Services, Groups, and Events page to find other community groups.